astropy/halotools/docs/overview.rst

 Structure Formation
 ==========================================

 Halotools provides fast, easy-to-use Python code to analyze cosmological simulations.
 There is end-to-end support for downloading publicly available “raw” catalogs of simulated data, reducing the (quite large) catalogs to memory-mapped binary files, managing the cache of simulations, and studying the data with a variety of common analysis techniques.
-You can learn how to get started with Halotools' simulation analysis tools by reading the :ref:`sim_analysis`.

 Here are a few examples of questions about cosmological structure formation you can use Halotools to explore: